olimorris/neotest-rspec/README.md

 }
 ```

+### Running tests in a docker container

+This is not yet directly support by neotest, but you can accomplish this using a shell script as your rspec command.
+See [this comment](https://github.com/nvim-neotest/neotest/issues/89#issuecomment-1338141432) for an example.

 ## :rocket: Usage

 _NOTE_: All usages of `require('neotest').run.run` can be mapped to a command in your config (this is not included and should be done by yourself).